shivaKotagiri/PayTm/README.md

-Here's a sample README file for your PayTm project:

----

 # PayTm - Simple Payments App

 This project is a basic and initial version of a payments app similar to PayTm.
 It includes both a frontend and backend: